Archaeological site of Mount Bonifato

+Historical references to the site date back to the 3rd century BC.
+According to the Hellenistic scholar Lycophron of Alexandria, one of the early contributors to the Library of Alexandria, the mount was once home to a settlement named Longuro.
+Lycophron claimed that this ancient village was founded by a group of Greek colonists who had fled the destruction of Troy.

+Archaeological evidence indicates that the area was continuously inhabited from approximately the 7th century BC until the 12th century AD.
+The name Longuro was historically used not only for the settlement but also for the mountain itself, which has also been referred to by the names Aereo and Longarico, the latter being the Latinized form of Longuro.
+During the Roman period, the population gradually relocated from the summit to the lower slopes of Mount Bonifato, likely in order to devote themselves to agricultural activities in the surrounding fertile lands.

 Excavations

 Since the second half of the 16th century, several scholars have identified some localities of archeological interest on this mount, such as the remains of the old village, which were identified by Tommaso Fazello.

 Later, the archaeological ruins became subjects of research by historians from Alcamo, such as Ignazio De Blasi in the 18th century and Vincenzo di Giovanni in the 19th century.
 In the Regional Archeological Museum Antonio Salinas there are some lanterns and stamps of bricks dating back to the Roman period, found by Pietro Maria Rocca (a historian of Alcamo) during the 19th century.

 The first excavations have brought to light some cave tombs.
 These produced no finds inside them, because they had been reused by farmers in the following periods.

 Later investigations have uncovered artefacts and remains of very ancient settlements, including a house dating back to the 6th-7th centuries B.C., and bronze and ceramic fragments which are preserved at the Museo Baglio Anselmi in Marsala.